Hoyg/Labs-Refresh/azurefunctions/readme.md

 ## Overview

 Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement the code triggered by events occurring in Azure or third-party service as well as on-premises systems.
-Azure Functions allows developers to take action by connecting to data sources or messaging solutions thus making it easy to process and react to events.
+Azure Functions allows developers to act by connecting to data sources or messaging solutions thus making it easy to process and react to events.
 Developers can leverage Azure Functions to build HTTP-based API endpoints accessible by a wide range of applications, mobile and IoT devices.

-**Lab Scenario** : In this lab, you will be using a fictional eCommerce website - *PartsUnlimited*.
+**Lab Scenario**: In this lab, you will be using a fictional eCommerce website - *PartsUnlimited*.
 The PartsUnlimited team wants to roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.

  ## What is covered in this lab?